 Important note: There had to be a catch!
 Well, the catch is that the applicant should have a valid visa for US, UK, Canada, Japan, Australia or New Zealand.
 The official website does not mention Singapore, but the Taiwanese embassy informed me in an email communication, that Singapore visa would work too.
 Well, it certainly did for me.

-So thats a quick list for you to plan your next travel out of India.
-Also, a couple of other countries that deserve a honorary mention here:
+A couple of other countries that deserve a honorary mention here:

 1) Ivory coast (or Cote d’ivorie) does have evisa for Indians, but a recent breakdown of the payment solution on the website has left this option useless right now.